Olde English Bulldogge

 Food / Diet

 To ensure your furry companion will be strong, happy, and healthy, stick with feeding him a food that is packed with nutrients and natural ingredients.
 Most experts agree that dry food for dogs fits that bill- as long as you choose the right kibble.
 For a dog such as the Olde English Bulldogge, it’s important to pick out premium quality food that’s formulated to meet his unique needs.
 This would mean kibble suitable for their age (puppy, adult, or senior), size, and activity level.
 This breed is large and athletic, so they’ll need nutritionally dense kibble to give them fuel!
+Choose a formula that has real meat as the first ingredient, preferably from a single protein source, followed by healthy fats such as fish oil or flaxseed to contribute omega-3 fatty acids to the mix, complex carbs to fuel your dog, and an array of all-important vitamins and minerals.
+Avoid kibble that’s not nutritionally rich and wholesome, such as formulas that include artificial ingredients, cheap fillers (such as soy, corn, wheat, meat meal, etc) and even harmful ingredients such as propylene glycol, carrageenan, or corn syrup – to name a few.

 You can feed your Olde English Bulldogge 3.5 cups of a high quality dry dog food every day or the amount kibble manufacturer recommends, but split this amount up into multiple servings.
 This will prevent your pet from snarfing down their daily dose of kibble in just a few swallows- which could cause bloat and digestion issues.
 Additionally, sticking to a routine and following serving size will reduce your pet’s chances of becoming obese.
 Obesity is a serious issue for these dogs, as it will bring about a myriad of health issues, starting with the bone system.